Show vs. Tell

 How to spot it in your writing.

-Basically, telling is having the narrator state information.
-When showing, the narrator takes a step closer to the characters and reveals information through the character’s actions and dialogue.
+Telling is when you have the narrator state information.
+Showing is when the narrator takes a step closer to the characters and reveals information through the character’s actions and dialogue.

 I can tell you ...